-The claimant/appellant filed an appeal from the December 15, 2017 (reference 01) unemployment insurance decision that denied his request for retroactive benefits for the period of November 26, 2017 through December 9, 2017.
+The claimant/appellant filed an appeal from the January 4, 2018 (reference 01) unemployment insurance decision that found claimant was not eligible for retroactive benefits from December 17, 2017 through December 30, 2017.
 The claimant was properly notified of the hearing.
-A telephone hearing was held on January 22, 2018.
+A telephone hearing was held on February 9, 2018.
 The claimant participated personally.
-The administrative law judge took administrative notice of the claimant's unemployment insurance benefits records.
+The administrative law judge took official notice of the claimant's unemployment insurance benefits records.